Applications for the PhD program are due on December 15, 2020.

 No. SIPA and/or Columbia students will have to apply separately just like everyone else.
 All applications for the PhD in Sustainable Development go to GSAS admissions.

 We welcome applications from both professionals and students.
 Relevant prior professional experience does strengthen the application.
 We expect that the strongest applicants will have outstanding academic and professional qualifications.

-The GRE General Test is required of all applicants; it cannot be waived under any circumstances.
 Students who are non-native speakers of English must also take the TOEFL or IELTS test.
 The only exception to this rule is for students who have completed a bachelor's degree at an institution in an English-speaking country.
 Students who have completed only a master's degree with English as the language of instruction must still submit TOEFL or IELTS scores in support of their application.
 More information on test scores and other admissions info can be found on the GSAS Admissions' page.

 Yes.
 You are free to submit the references that you believe best support your application.
 Two or more academic references are preferred, and even one reference from a professor who knows your work is helpful, but the committee also recognizes that professionals who have worked for several years may have difficulty obtaining references from their college studies.
 In such cases, relevant professional references are certainly acceptable.
 Personal references, e.g., family or friends, are not acceptable.

 All admitted students are guaranteed full funding for five years.
 This includes the cost of tuition as well as a salary and stipend (fall, spring, and summer).
 More info on salary and stipends can be found on the GSAS Financial Aid page.